How it works

 Architecture

-Claude Code sessions
+Claude Code and Codex sessions

 │